woocommerce/action-scheduler/docs/wp-cli.md

     * `--batches` - This is the number of batches to run.
 Using 0 means that batches will continue running until there are no more actions to run.
     * `--hooks` - Process only actions with specific hook or hooks, like `'woocommerce_scheduled_subscription_payment'`.
 By default, actions with any hook will be processed.
 Define multiple hooks as a comma separated string (without spaces), e.g. `--hooks=woocommerce_scheduled_subscription_trial_end,woocommerce_scheduled_subscription_payment,woocommerce_scheduled_subscription_expiration`
     * `--group` - Process only actions in a specific group, like `'woocommerce-memberships'`.
 By default, actions in any group (or no group) will be processed.
+    * `--exclude-groups` - Ignore actions from the specified group or groups (to specify multiple groups, supply a comma-separated list of slugs).
+This option is ignored if `--group` is also specified.
     * `--force` - By default, Action Scheduler limits the number of concurrent batches that can be run at once to ensure the server does not get overwhelmed.
 Using the `--force` flag overrides this behavior to force the WP CLI queue to run.

 The best way to get a full list of commands and their available options is to use WP CLI itself.
 This can be done by running `wp action-scheduler` to list all Action Scheduler commands, or by including the `--help` flag with any of the individual commands.
 This will provide all relevant parameters and flags for the command.